DavidSchinazi/draft-schinazi-httpbis-transport-auth/draft-schinazi-httpbis-unprompted-auth.md

 The "Unprompted-Authentication" header field allows a user agent to authenticate with an origin server.
 The authentication is scoped to the HTTP request associated with this header field.
-The value of the Unprompted-Authentication header field is a token which represents the HTTP Authentication Scheme;
+The value of the Unprompted-Authentication header field is a credentials object, as defined in {{Section 11.4 of HTTP}}.
-see {{schemes}}.
-This header field supports parameters.
+Credentials contain an authentication scheme followed by optional authentication parameters.

+# Authentication Parameters

+This specification defines the following authentication parameters, they can be used by the authentication schemes defined in {{schemes}}.

 ## The u Parameter {#parameter-u}